luigisaetta/data-drift-analysis/README.md

 ## Using the Model Catalog.
 After you have trained your model, you should save it to the Data Science Model Catalog, using the [Model Serialization Framework](https://docs.oracle.com/en-us/iaas/tools/ads-sdk/latest/user_guide/model_serialization/index.html)

 For training your model, you have used a "reference" dataset, that has been splitted in train/validation/test.
-It is importante to save this dataset, in order to have it as a "reference" to see if there is a Data Drift.
+It is important to save this dataset, in order to have it as a "reference" to see if there is a Data Drift.

 Assuming that the dataset has been stored in the Object Storage, you can use Custom Metadata in Model Catalog to save, together with the Model, the URI of the reference dataset file.